-Travelling to Laos, whether Luang Prabang or Vientiane?
-EL staff and readers tell us where to go and what to do!
+Travelling to Laos?
+Maybe you’re eyeing off a long weekend in Luang Prabang?
+Or a visit to the capital, Vientiane?
+Here, EL staff and readers tell us where to go and what to do!

 Visiting Luang Prabang